 A Session, sometimes called a Visit, is the set of interactions, or web requests, made within a given time frame by a single user visiting a specific website.
 A single Session often contains multiple activities, such as page views, events, or transactions.
 In web analytics, a session is either capped by exiting the website or by a period of user inactivity.

 How to calculate Sessions

-What is a good Sessions benchmark
+What is a good Sessions benchmark?

-More about this metric
+More about Sessions

+Sessions measures the count of a set of interactions made by a single user.
+This metric helps you track the total number of unique users that are interacting with your website.
 Google defines Session termination as 30 minutes of inactivity and at midnight.
 Though rarely applied, timezone settings and customized session timeout settings can impact this number across site.

 The quality of your Sessions data can be negatively impacted by bot traffic, typically when it makes up 5% or more of your total sessions.
 Enable bot filtering options, provided by most analytics platforms, to overcome this problem.

 Sessions is a good metric to help you understand true website usage, but it's also useful to look at your Unique Page Views to understand your website's reach and Website Bounce Rate to track the percentage of single-page sessions.
 Other key metrics to track along with Sessions are Average Time on Page and Page Views Per Session which allow a deeper understanding of user behavior on your website.